timjbruce/reinvent_cvra_bootcamp/README.md

 Ensure that S3 buckets, DynamoDB tables, IoT service is clean.

 #### Ideas for Customization and Enhancement
-Hopefully, this Bootcamp was able to show you how to make use of the data collected by a connected vehicle (and ultimately any connected device).
-Here are some ideas for enhancement: to make enhancements and improvements from here:
+Hopefully, you were able to learn how to make use of the data collected by a simulated connected vehicle (and ultimately any connected device).
+Here are some ideas to make enhancements and improvements from here:
-* Adjust the IAM role for more granular permissions
+* Adjust the IAM roles for more granular permissions
 * Develop account linking for the CarGuru skill to read back information only for linked VINs
 * Create an authenticated API to access the VehicleTripTable (API Gateway, Lambda, Cognito)
 * Enhance CarGuru to get the latest fuel prices in a certain location
+* Deploy the solution with a real vehicle, using Greengrass and an OBD II dongle!